Skip to content

 given_name, family_namePersonalize without a local user profile

-IDToken already speaks the two standard enterprise federation protocols:
+IDToken Seal already speaks the two standard enterprise federation protocols:

 • OpenID Connect — for cloud services, SaaS platforms, and modern SSO (Google Workspace, Microsoft Entra ID, Okta, etc.)